Oskar Snorre

-Oskar Snorre Olsen Frigast (born 26 January 1999) is a Danish footballer who plays as goalkeeper for HB Køge in the Danish 1st Division.
+Oskar Snorre Olsen Frigast (born 26 January 1999) is a Danish footballer who plays as goalkeeper for Lyngby Boldklub in the Danish 1st Division.

 Youth career

 Snorre joined Lyngby BK at the age of 13.
 Before joining Lyngby, Snorre played in Vejby-Tisvilde Fodbold and later in a short period for Helsinge Fodbold.

 Career

-Lyngby BK

 In October 2016, Lyngby BK announced that they had extended the contract of 17-year old Snorre until June 2019.
 After signing the contract, Snorre became the third choice on the goalkeeper position on the first team squad.

 On 18 August 2019, Snorre was loaned out to Norwegian club FK Haugesund for the rest of 2019.
 Lyngby announced at the same time, that they had extended the players contract until the end of 2020.

-HB Køge

 On 29 August 2020 it was confirmed, that Snorre had joined Danish 1st Division club HB Køge on a deal until June 2023.
+After three seasons at Køge, Snorre joined Danish Superliga club Randers FC, signing a deal until June 2026 on 24 May 2023.

+On 20 June 2025 Lyngby Boldklub confirmed, that Snorre had returned to the club, after signing a deal until June 2027.